The Nation's Largest Educational Reptile and Amphibian Show

 The CJHS is about sharing the love of "herps"(amphibians and reptiles) with the younger generation, and fostering an appreciation of wildlife and nature through educational speakers and hands-on interactions.

-The goal of the CJHS is to establish a learning environment where younger kids are mentored by older kids with
+The goal of the CJHS is to establish a learning environment where younger kids are mentored by older kids with knowledge of reptiles and amphibians—under adult supervision—in the beautiful museum setting.

 The regular monthly meetings of the Chicago Junior Herpetological Society take place at Chicago's newest museum -- the Peggy Notebaert Nature Museum.
 This beautiful new building is at Fullerton Parkway and Cannon Drive, directly across Fullerton from the Lincoln Park Zoo.
 Meetings are free and open to the public.